 The Sheraton Pattaya Resort is a very different sort of hotel property.
 Built on the side of a cliff, leading down to their own beach, it lends itself to a more original style than the chrome and glass décor we have all seen lately.
 With much wood on the floors and surrounds, it has a much more oriental feel as you come in through the portal.
 Add in Thai memorabilia and staff in a Thai style uniform and you can start to see the ambience.

-Jameson’s Irish Pub was founded nine years ago, making it a well-established venue in Pattaya, a city where some restaurants close before their ‘grand opening’!
-Mine host is Kim Fletcher, undoubtedly one of the most professional landlords around, a man who was actually born in a pub, and will probably die in one as well.
-(Just joking, Kim!)
+Jameson’s Irish Pub was established 10 years ago.
+That in itself is a benchmark in Pattaya, a city where some restaurants close before their ‘grand opening’!
+Mine host is Kim Fletcher, undoubtedly one of the most professional landlords around, a man who was actually born in a pub, and is hoping not to die in one!

 Casa Pascal has been tending to the needs of Pattaya’s gourmets for over 13 years.
 In a city where some restaurants close before they get to the official opening, Casa Pascal’s 13 years as a stand-alone restaurant shows that they must have the correct formula.